Jeff Gordon- Proprietor

 That day came in 1995 when August “Joe” Briggs began making wines for his own label.
 Those inaugural wines – a Carneros Chardonnay, Napa Valley Zinfandel and Russian River Pinot Noir – caught the attention of Wine Spectator, which dubbed the wines “outstanding” and deemed Joe as a “winemaker to watch.”

-In 2011, Joe and his wife Sally handed over the reigns of their namesake winery to nephew and co-winemaker Jesse Inman, along with three longtime employees.
+In 2011, Joe and his wife Sally handed over the reins of their namesake winery to nephew and co-winemaker Jesse Inman, along with three longtime employees.
 Together their new team continues the August Briggs tradition.

 Alongside his nephew Jessie, Joe continues his commitment to the Jeff Gordon Cellars brand as our consulting winemaker that began with our first vintage in 2004.